verilog-to-routing/vtr-verilog-to-routing/doc/src/tutorials/arch/multi_mode_ble.rst

 - You may modify the architecture description and re-run vpr until packing succeeds.

-- Move on to the next mode you would to debug and repeat from the first step.
+- Move on to the next mode you will debug and repeat from the first step.

-The debugging tips is not only applicable to the example showed in this tutorial but rather general to any multi-mode logic block architecture.
+The debugging tips are not only applicable to the example showed in this tutorial but rather general to any multi-mode logic block architecture.